-WPCampus seeks to provide a friendly, safe conference environment in which all participants can engage in productive dialogue, sharing and learning with each other in an atmosphere of mutual respect.
+WPCampus seeks to provide a friendly, safe environment in which all participants can engage in productive dialogue, sharing and learning with each other in an atmosphere of mutual respect.
 We are committed to providing a harassment-free environment for all, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.

 In order to promote such an environment, we require all participants (including speakers, attendees, volunteers and sponsors) to adhere to the following code of conduct.
-This code of conduct outlines our expectations for behavior at WPCampus conferences, what to do if you witness or are subject to unacceptable behavior, and how organizers will respond.
+This code of conduct outlines our expectations for behavior at all WPCampus events, what to do if you witness or are subject to unacceptable behavior, and how organizers will respond.

 This code applies to all conference events, including social events organized by WPCampus.

 - Critical dialogue is useful, but should be constructive and collaborative

 - Be aware of what is happening around you, and if you see anyone in distress, or witness unacceptable behavior, please contact the conference organizers (see below for how to do so).

 - WPCampus does not tolerate intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any participants in WPCampus conference events.

 - Examples of unacceptable behavior include: